Leo-U/Level-Order-Traversal-Exercise/time-space-complexity.md

 <br/>
 ### Time Complexity

 Let's start with the basics.
-Why is it called time complexity?
+Why is it called time _complexity_?
 You look up the definition and the first thing it says is that time complexity is the amount of time it takes to run an algorithm.
 But then why call it time "complexity" if it's just an amount of time?
-To answer that question, you have to first understand that time complexity is a measure of how the running time of an algorithm scales with respect to the size of the input data.
-Now that you understand that, the answer to the question "why is it called time complexity?" is that the time an algorithm takes can be more complex than just a simple linear function of the input size.
+To answer that question, you have to first understand that time complexity isn't simply measured in seconds or minutes -- it's a measure of how the algorithm's running time scales with respect to the size of the input data.

+Additionally, the time an algorithm takes can be more complex than just a simple linear function of the input size -- in other words, it's not just "speed increases x amount per y amount of input data".
 The slope might curve up more dramatically, leading to runaway memory cost.

 However, in the case of a binary tree, the relationship is linear, represented by what's called the "big O" notation.
 The time of complexity of level-order traversal of a binary tree is expressed as O(n).
 <br/>